dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

   :collector_format: cloudfront # No other formats supported yet
   :continue_on_unexpected_error: false # You can switch to 'true' if you really don't want the serde throwing exceptions
   :storage_format: non-hive # Or switch to 'hive' if you're only using Hive for analysis
-# Can bump the below as SnowPlow releases new versions
+# Can bump the below as Snowplow releases new versions
 :snowplow:
   :serde_version: 0.5.3
   :hive_hiveql_version: 0.5.4